essc/clp_foss4g_workshop/source/qgis_attributes.rst

    :align: center
    :width: 300 pt

-4. Style your queried layer showing different colors base on the population for the year 2010.
+4. Remove the query and style your layer showing different colors base on the population.

 .. raw:: latex